 How Taylor 214ce Looks

 There are other features that you’ll find in the Taylor 214ce Deluxe.
-The fingerboard inlay comprises on small diamonds.
+The fingerboard inlay comprises small diamonds.
 The headstock overlay and the truss rod are made from Indian Rosewood.
-It has a white binding and black bridge pins.
-It’s equipped with Forward Shifted Pattern Bracing and tortoise pickguard.
+It has white binding and black bridge pins.
+It’s equipped with Forward Shifted Pattern Bracing and a tortoise pickguard.
 The cutaway style is Venetian which can accommodate different positions when playing.

-Together with the “professional audio”-grade preamp, the Expression System 2 produces exceptional responsiveness and amplified tones.
+With the “professional audio”-grade preamp, the Expression System 2 produces exceptional responsiveness and amplified tones.
 It blends the resonance and tone of the strings while doing an excellent job when it comes to replicating the acoustic tone of the guitar accurately.